-Possibly.
-The answer depends on what your development's governing documents have to say about the matter and whether you end up settling out of court, as we'll discuss below.
+The answer depends on what your development's governing documents say about the matter and whether you end up settling out of court, as we'll discuss below.

 Look at your development's Declaration of Covenants, Conditions, Restrictions, and Easements ("CC&Rs") to see if it contains any provisions relating to homeowner-HOA disputes and attorney's fees.

 If attorney's fees are not addressed by the governing documents, check your state's laws.
-More and more states are adopting “fee-shifting" provisions for HOA cases, which award fees and costs to the prevailing party in HOA-homeowner lawsuits.
-If there are no applicable state law provisions, as a general rule, each party is responsible to pay its own fees and costs.
+More and more states have adopted "fee-shifting" provisions for HOA cases, which award fees and costs to the prevailing party in HOA-homeowner lawsuits.
+If there are no applicable state law provisions, then each party is probably responsible to pay its own fees and costs.

-So you see, your question is a bit complicated.
-When it comes to a dispute with your HOA, your best bet is to work hard to resolve your HOA issues without resorting to the court system.
+As you see, when it comes to a dispute with an HOA, your best bet is typically to work hard to resolve it without resorting to the court system.